elrant/SYMPANpack/README.md

 # SYMPANpack
-The SYMPAN clientside experience.
+The SYMPAN modded experience.
 Powered by Quilt.

+Currently broken